-The decision to seal your grout or leave it unsealed is one every tile owner will face at some point.
-So what should you choose?
-Since the most commonly used grout is cement-based which is porous, it should be sealed.
+Since the most commonly used grout is porous cement-based, you should seal it.
 However, there are instances where it might be better to leave it unsealed.

 Cleaning sealed tiles is reasonably easy.
 Because it’s sealed, the grout won’t be as dirty as unsealed.
-If you’re deep cleaning your tiles, it may just be enough to clean the grout as well.
+If you’re deep cleaning your tiles, it may just be enough to clean the grout.

-There is some debate on whether or not vinegar can be used to clean sealed grout.
+There is debate on whether you can use vinegar to clean sealed grout.

 However, making a diluted mix of vinegar and water in a spray bottle and applying it lightly should be just fine.
 Avoid leaving the vinegar on the grout for an extended time and repeat the process if necessary.